AntoineAssal/School-Notes/COMP-472-Artifical_Intelligence/1-Introduction.md

 - Also known as `Reverse Turing Test` because it is given by a machine to a human.

 # What is AI
-According to the Oxford Dictionaryof English, artificial intelligence is:
+According to the Oxford Dictionary of English, artificial intelligence is:
 ```
 The theory and development of computer systems able to perform tasks normally requiring human intelligence, such as visual perception, speech recognition,
-decision-making, and translation between languages
+decision-making, and translation between languages.
 ```
-Arthur Samuel defined machine learning as
+Arthur Samuel defined machine learning as:
 ```
-The field of study that gives computers the ability to learn without being explicitly programmed
+The field of study that gives computers the ability to learn without being explicitly programmed.
 ```

 ## Programming